moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service.md

 <img src="/interfaces/data_product_hub/activation/bi_sync/powerbi/powerbi_service/pb_publish_06.png" alt="DPH" style="width:40rem; height:auto; border: 1px solid black;" />

-## Configuring a Data Gateway for PostgreSQL Server
+## Configuring a data gateway for PostgreSQL interface

-In Power BI Desktop, you connected directly to your on-premises PostgreSQL Server database.
+In Power BI Desktop, you connected directly to your on-premises PostgreSQL interface.
 In the Power BI service, you need a data gateway to act as a bridge between the cloud and your on-premises network.
-Follow these steps to add your on-premises PostgreSQL Server database as a data source to a gateway and connect your semantic model to this data source.
+Follow these steps to add your on-premises PostgreSQL interface as a data source to a gateway and connect your semantic model to this data source.

 ### **Add a Gateway connection**

-To connect Power BI to the on-premises PostgreSQL database via the data gateway, follow these steps:
+To connect Power BI to the on-premises PostgreSQL interface via the data gateway, follow these steps:

 1. In Power BI Service, navigate to the workspace where the semantic model has been published.